 For those who remember me ranting about the 99% stuff a year-or-so ago, I wanted to tackle something I see a lot of people talk about.
 People tend to fly off the handle about the ultra-rich (the 1% – people who make enough money to give the maximum contribution to candidates) supporting certain candidates.
 I’m here to explain how it actually works.

 So, what do you do?
 These people didn’t get rich by being dumb.
 Well, maybe they did: but that’s not how they stayed rich!
 They’re not gamblers – they just want to live large in the most awesome casino available.
 To to that, they have to place bets – they have to support The House.
+And they know how to bet on roulette, which is always a good thing to understand.
 So here’s what they do.

 But if you have enough money to place on the tables, you can bet however you want and almost never lose.